 7. Visit the Fish Market in Marsaxlokk

 The Marsaxlokk Fish Market is a popular attraction for tourists and residents in Malta.
-Every Sunday from early in the morning until lunchtime, the harbour of Marsaxlokk is filled with stands where you can buy local fish, but also other local produce, clothes, souvenirs and more.
+Every Sunday from early in the morning until lunchtime, the harbour of Marsaxlokk is filled with market stands.
+There you can buy local fish, but also other local produce, clothes, souvenirs and more.

 8. Join a Festa

-See when all the local festas of 2020 are hosted here.
+See when all the local festas are hosted here.

 9. See the Red Tower

 Malta has a lot of beautiful and historical architecture to see, but one of the most unique buildings must be the Saint Agatha’s Tower.
 This bastioned watchtower is located in Mellieħa and is also called the Red Tower – for good reason.
 The tower from the 17th century is bright red, visible from far away.
-Drive up to the tower and take a look at the building, and also drive further up the road for a beautiful viewing point over the cliffs and ocean.
+Drive up to the tower and take a look at the building up-close.
+You can also drive further up the road for a beautiful viewing point over the cliffs and ocean.

 10. Visit – or Photograph – Popeye Village